 By visualizing your plans for the website, clients should be able to understand what’s going on more easily.
 Web designers who use it love its drag-and-drop function as well as the ease of printing anything they create in it.

-ColorZilla is known for the eyedropper tool that allows users to extract any color from any website and use it on their web design project.
+This tool is known for the eyedropper that allows users to extract any color from any website and use it on their web design project.
 And if you’re trying to get the HEX code of a specific pixel or analyzing DOM element colors, ColorZilla can also prove to be useful.

 As you can see, the capabilities of the free tools listed above may be handy not only for a web design beginner but also for experienced ones.